tommy19970714/fairseq_docker/README.md

 role = get_execution_role()
 ```

-## Datset
+## Dataset

-For example, we will have an s3 bucket with the following structure There is no specification for naming the folders or wav files.
+For example, we will have an s3 bucket with the following structure.
+There is no specification for naming the folders or wav files.

 ```
 s3_backet